The Montessori method of education has been widely accepted around the world for more than a century.

 The Montessori curriculum introduces children to scientific subjects like:

-These subjects cultivate a natural curiosity in the child towards nature and the world.
+These subjects cultivate a natural curiosity in the child toward nature and the world.

 - Art expression